Elmo Patrick Sonnier: Execution and burial

 Sonnier's execution date was set for April 5, 1984.
 On April 4, Sonnier's lawyer attempted to get a stay of execution from the United States Supreme Court, claiming that a former cellmate of Eddie Sonnier's had overheard him confess to the murders.
 The Supreme Court rejected the request.

 Sister Helen Prejean, Elmo Sonnier's spiritual adviser, was permitted to visit with Sonnier during his final hours and to witness his execution.
 Godfrey Bourque and Lloyd LeBlanc, the fathers of Loretta Bourque and David LeBlanc, respectively, were also granted permission to witness the execution.

 In the execution chamber, Sonnier directed his last statement to Lloyd LeBlanc, saying "I can understand the way you feel.
 I have no hatred in my heart.
 As I leave this world, I ask God to forgive ... me for what I did.
 I also ask your forgiveness for what I did."
 LeBlanc nodded, and then Bourque remarked quietly "He didn't ask me."
 Sonnier was strapped in what was known as "Gruesome Gertie", the state's oak electric chair.
 After electrical currents were administered, Elmo Patrick Sonnier was pronounced dead at 12:15 a.m.

 Sr. Prejean and other Catholic nuns took responsibility to ensure a proper Catholic burial for Elmo Sonnier.
 The service, presided over by the bishop of Baton Rouge, Stanley Joseph Ott, was held at a Baton Rouge-area funeral home.
 Sonnier was buried in Roselawn Memorial Park, in a burial plot normally reserved for nuns.

-Eddie James Sonnier died in December 2013 at the age of 57, after a short illness, at Louisiana State Prison.
+Eddie James Sonnier died in December 2013 at the age of 57, after a short illness, at Louisiana State Penitentiary.
 He is buried in the prison cemetery.
+Eddie Sonnier's job was incinerating waste, and prison officials stated that he received an illness during his job duties.
+Jim Butler of Eunice Today stated that Eddie Sonnier was in "Obscurity", that is without attention from the public and press, when he died.